rawataman101/lucioai-puzzle/README.md

+Lucio puzzle
+Create a website that allows the user to input a hex color code and see what the corresponding color looks like.
+Add a color picker widget to allow them to visually select a color as well.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.